top of page

 Let us therefore, as many as be perfect, be thus minded: and if in any thing ye be otherwise minded, Alahayim shall reveal even this unto you.
 16 Nevertheless, whereto we have already attained, let us walk by the same rule, let us mind the same thing.

-We have already attained unto belief in the name Yache, so let us mind the same rule of obeying his voice and keeping his commandments because we love him.
-Also let us mind the same thing of attaining unto all 12 Virgins by serving the Good Desire and the 7 Women supporting the Church.
+• We have already attained unto receiving in the name Yache by grace, so let us mind the same rule of obeying his voice and keeping his commandments to show our faith in him and affection (love) for him.
+Also let us mind the same thing of attaining unto all 12 Virgins by serving the Good Desire and the 7 Women supporting the Church by working righteousness in faith that we shall be saved if we do so.

 Php 3:17